-If you’re a manager reading this, you can follow all of the items above and tailor it to your team.
+If you’re a manager reading this, you can follow all of the items above and tailor them to your team.
 Just as manager Holly Stevens had done, she developed a team name for pod at work and began to use that to define the "why" and "how" of how her team operates.

 You, too, can come up with team values, principles, and an origin story; it's how subcultures begin.